Chris Humbert

-Christopher A. Humbert (born December 27, 1969 in Modesto, California) is a former water polo center forward from the United States, who competed in three Summer Olympics (1992, 1996 and 2000) for his native country.
+Christopher A. Humbert (born December 27, 1969, in Modesto, California) is a former water polo center forward from the United States, who competed in three Summer Olympics (1992, 1996 and 2000) for his native country.
 He was part of the United States national team squads that won the gold medal in the 1991 FINA World Cup in Barcelona and the gold medal in the 1997 FINA World Cup in Athens.

 At club level, he played overseas in Italy and Greece.
 From 1992 to 1994 he played for Italian giants Posillipo, with whom he won 2 Italian Championships.
+In 1999–00, he helped Ethnikos Piraeus win the Greek Cup.
 In 2002–03 season, he played for Greek powerhouse Olympiacos, with whom he won the LEN Super Cup, the Greek Championship and the Greek Cup.

 In 2018, he was inducted into the USA Water Polo Hall of Fame.